IVE announce 2023 to 2024 'Show What I Have' world tour

 02: Taipei, Taiwan

-13: Los Angeles, California
+13: Los Angeles, California, Kia Forum

 JUNE 2024